anna-sage/concurrency-3/README.md

 ### How to run:
 - Make sure you have navigated to the directory storing all the java files for this assignment.
-- To compile and run: at the command line, type "javac PresentList.java && java PresentList" and press enter.
+- To compile and run: at the command line, type "javac PresentList.java && java PresentList" and press enter. <br>
 Output:
 - Console output: runtime.
 - present_list_log.txt: (VERY LONG) prints each addition to and removal from the list.